-Boko Haram kills four loggers in Nigeria – eNCA
+Prominent Nigerians rate Buhari’s 2017 performance – The Punch

 |

-Three killed in suspected Boko Haram attacks in Cameroon
+Scores killed in Boko Haram attacks in Borno, Yobe

 Do you have something awesome to share with the world?
 Click here to share